Blue Ridge High School (Illinois)

 Blue Ridge High School is a high school in Farmer City, Illinois.
-It has 228 students, 21 faculty members, and 5 support staff.
+It has 158 students, 21 faculty members, and 5 support staff.
 The school is operated by Blue Ridge Community Unit School District 18 and serves the Farmer City, Mansfield, and Bellflower communities.
-The principal is John Lawrence.
+The principal is Brian Easter, and the vice principal is James Kirkton.

 Athletics

 Blue Ridge High School athletics participate in the Lincoln Prairie Conference and are members of the Illinois High School Association.